blasher/laratest/README.md

 ## To do

-  * fix token auth tests
+  * modify token auth test to compare data returned from api call to internally generated route output
-  * write code for passport authentication
+  * write code for passport authentication testing

 ## License